Amitkavathekar/Amitkavathekar/README.md

 ## 👨‍💻 About Me

+Sure, here's your information rewritten in the same style:

+---

-- 🔭 I'm currently working at [Gesix Solutions](https://gesixsolutions.com/) as Junior Frontend Developer
+* 🔭 I'm currently a **Fresher**, recently completed internships at [CodSoft](https://codsoft.in/) and [CipherByte Technologies](https://cipherbytetechnologies.in/).
-- 🚀 I'm looking to collaborate on [Pollify](https://github.com/Ray541/pollify.git)
+* 🚀 I'm looking to collaborate on exciting **Frontend** or **Full-Stack** development projects.
-- 🤝 I'm looking for help with [Pollify](https://github.com/Ray541/pollify.git)
+* 🤝 I'm open to learning and contributing to real-world applications and open-source repositories.
-- 📂 All of my projects are available at [my portfolio](https://pranavrao-portfolio.vercel.app/)
+* 📂 All of my projects are available at [my portfolio](https://amitt-portfolio.vercel.app/)

+---

 ## 🛠️ Tech Stack and Tools